jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Deeper Nested Command

-A deeper nested command is a nested command inside a nested command:
+Commands can be nested even further, creating a deeper nested command structure like this:

 ![](images/7.%20Commands%20Ideas.034.png)